matb33/meteor-smd/README.md

 });
 ```

-On a personal note, I use this technique only in very specific use cases where load order is important and a local smart package isn't the right approach.
+On a personal note, I use the SMD technique only in very specific use cases where load order is important and both `Meteor.startup` and local smart packages aren't the right approaches.
 For example, defining Template helpers to be re-used in various other templates:

 ```
 define("GeneralHelpers", function () {